rodrihgh/chulapa/docs/collections/_docs/01_install.md

 ## 1. Remote theme method <i class="fas fa-thumbs-up fa-xs"></i>

 This is the **recommended option**.
 You can use the `jekyll-remote-theme` method with this theme.
-A dedicated [repo - pending]() has been creating, just fork it and quickstart your site!
+Go to this dedicated [repo - pending](). fork it and quickstart your site!

-If you prefer not to fork the example repo, follow these steps:
+If you prefer not to fork the dedicated repo, follow these steps:

-  - Create a new GitHub repository or go to an existing repository
+  - Create a new GitHub repository or go to an existing one
   - Add  this line to your `_config.yml` and make sure to remove any previous theme or remote theme parameter:

 ```yaml